madeleineostoja/wordprismic/README.md

 See the Wordpress [Posts API Reference](https://developer.wordpress.org/rest-api/reference/posts/#schema) for all properties available on the `post` object provided.
 However, the following properties on `post` have been **changed by Wordprismic**:
 - `author` is the full [user object](https://developer.wordpress.org/rest-api/reference/users/#schema), rather than just the ID
-- `featured_media` is the full URL of the asset, rather than just the ID
+- `featured_media` is the [media object](https://developer.wordpress.org/rest-api/reference/media/#schema) object of the asset, rather than just the ID
 - Each item in `categories` has been populated with a matching Prismic category if it's available (from `prismicCategories` type in config) as follows: `{ wordpress: [category], prismic: [document] }`

 The HTML parser is **asynchronous**, so make sure you `await` it and flag your schema as `async`.